Children of Same Sex Couples and their Right to Irish Citizenship

 It is important to note that the three-year requirement does not apply to cases where the divorce was due to “particularly difficult circumstances”.
 The three-year requirement also does not apply in cases where the is an agreement between former spouses for the custody of children (Article 13(2)(b) or rights of access to a child (Article 13(2)(d).

-The default position is therefore that, if you have divorced your spouse and were married for three years with one year spent in the State, you may retain your residence independently so long as the divorce was initiated when the EU spouse was in the State, or within a reasonable period following their departure from the State.
+The default position is therefore that, if you have divorced your spouse and were married for three years with one year spent in the State, you may retain your residence independently so long as the divorce was initiated when the EU spouse was in the State.
 If you divorced and were not married for three years, but it was done on grounds of domestic violence (or there is custody/access arrangements), you may still retain your residence independently.

 If none of these criteria are met and you divorced (say after two years marriage, no children etc.), your right of residence may be lost and you will be subject to removal (a separate process which will consider your personal circumstances in deciding to either issue a removal order, or grant a discretionary permission to remain on an independent basis).